seattletimes/profanity-peak/src/mountain.md

 *<span class="placeholder" style="background: red"></span> Confirmed cattle kill locations*

-Wolves typically range over an average territory of 349 square miles, and the Diamond M cows were soon in the heart of the Profanity Peak Pack’s core activity area.
+Wolves range over an average territory of 349 square miles, and the Diamond M cows were soon in the heart of the Profanity Peak pack’s core activity area.

 Before long, the wolves were killing calves anywhere from 1 mile to more than 10 miles from the initial turnout location and den site.